cmorten/importw/examples/README.md

 - [basic](./basic) - A basic example of importing a module in a Worker with and without access to the Deno namespace.
+- [remote](./remote) - An example of importing a remote module in a permission restricted Worker.
 - [restrictedRead](./restrictedRead) - An example of importing a module in a Worker with the Deno namespace enabled, but read permission disallowed.